indygreg/python-build-standalone/docs/running.rst

 licenses.
 This impacts the rights and requirements of downstream consumers.

 Most licenses are fairly permissive.
 Notable exceptions to this are GDBM and readline, which are both licensed under GPL Version 3.

+We build CPython against libedit - as opposed to readline - to avoid this GPL dependency.
+This requires patches on CPython < 3.10.
+Distribution releases before 2023 may link against readline and are therefore subject to the GPL.

-Python 3.10 and newer distributions do not link against GDBM and readline and are not GPL encumbered.
-Older Python distributions may link against these libraries and may be subject to the GPL.
+Python 3.10 and newer distributions do not link against GDBM.
+Older Python versions may link against GDBM and be subject to the GPL.

 **It is important to understand the licensing requirements when integrating the output of this project into derived works.** To help with this, the